augustinh22/maptime-salzburg/2019-05-08_Maptime-Mapathon-iDEAS:lab.md

 - [ ] find introduction video or preseneter
 - [ ] find moderator
 - [ ] set a date for the next Stammtisch (one month later), so it can be announced at the current event
-- [ ] Wifi password
+- [x] Wifi password
 - [ ] Wifi Speed testing

 ## Mapathon Special

 - [x] [Register Mapathon](https://docs.google.com/forms/d/e/1FAIpQLScdvsMHLor8mrDrHa-BQs2XzFb96vIrx3u--LHXWd1g7RncPg/viewform)
-- [ ] Prepare Overpass Query that visualizes the edits, make some statistics
 - [ ] print cheat sheet with shortcuts for JOSM and iD
 - [ ] Tape extension cords to the floor for safety
 - [ ] bring extra mice ("mouses"), because many people will forget theirs
+- [ ] define region/task to map
+- [ ] check if firewall blocks OSM or Hot Tasking Manager

 ## Announce the event

-- [ ] write blog post and push in [this repository](https://github.com/maptime/salzburg/) - if you do not have the permissions make a pull request and contact admin
+- [x] write blog post and push in [this repository](https://github.com/maptime/salzburg/) - if you do not have the permissions make a pull request and contact admin
 - [ ] go to lecture and invite students in person
 - [ ] send invitations via all available channels - add short report about last event
   - [x] [Trafficon](https://www.trafficon.eu/)